 user_idfor performance

-It runs npx supabase migration up --local → ✅ migration applied.
+It runs npx supabase migration up --local, migration applied in 340ms.

 Task 2, TypeScript types

-It regenerates the types from the database.
-Now the TypeScript code knows about the new streaks table and its columns.
+It regenerates the types from the database with npx supabase gen types typescript --local > src/types/database.types.ts.
+The TypeScript code now knows about the streaks table and its columns.

 Task 3, Server Action